 The School of Indigenous Australian Studies is one of six schools within the Faculty of Arts and Education.
 With over 10,000 on-campus and online students, the faculty is an innovator in online and blended learning modes.
 Over 160 FTE academic staff deliver distinctive courses and are supported by a skilled team of professional staff.
-Academics within the School carry out critical, trans-disciplinary research.
-Our goal is to build a First Nations research program producing world-class research.
+Our on campus courses are delivered across our wide regional footprint throughout New South Wales at our Wagga Wagga, Albury-Wodonga, Bathurst, Dubbo, and Port Macquarie campuses.